-Students who withdraw from the School of Forestry & Environmental Studies must submit a written request for withdrawal to the associate dean of academic affairs.
-Because of changes in federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the tuition rebate and refund policy has changed from that of recent years.
-The following rules became effective on July 1, 2000.
+On the basis of the federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the rebate and refund of tuition are subject to the following policy.

-- 1. For purposes of determining the refund of federal student aid funds, any student who withdraws from the School of Forestry & Environmental Studies for any reason during the first 60 percent of the term will be subject to a pro rata schedule which will be used to determine the amount of Title IV funds a student has earned at the time of withdrawal.
-A student who withdraws after the 60 percent point has earned 100 percent of the Title IV funds.
-In 2005-06, the last days for refunding federal student aid funds will be October 28, 2005 in the fall term and March 28, 2006 in the spring term. - 2.
+- I. For purposes of determining the refund of federal student aid funds, any student who withdraws from the School of Forestry for any reason during the first 60% of the term will be subject to a pro rata schedule which will be used to determine the amount of Title IV funds a student has earned at the time of withdrawal.
+A student who withdraws after the 60% point has earned 100% of the Title IV funds.
+In 2006-07, the last days for refunding federal student aid funds will be November 3, 2006 in the fall term and April 3, 2007 in the spring term. - 2.
 For purposes of determining the refund of institutional aid funds and for students who have not received financial aid: - a.
-The summer module fee will be refunded in full if the student withdraws before the modules begin; thereafter no fee will be refunded. - b.
-100 percent of tuition will be rebated for withdrawals on or before the end of the first 10 percent of the term.
-In the fall term, that date is September 9, 2005; in the spring, that date is January 19, 2006. - c.
-One-half (50 percent) of tuition will be rebated for withdrawals after the first 10 percent of the term but on or before the last day of the first quarter.
-The first-quarter dates are September 24, 2005 in the fall term and February 3, 2006 in the spring term.
+100% of tuition will be rebated for withdrawals which occur on or before the end of the first 10% of the term September 15, 2006 in the fall term and January 25, 2007 in the spring term. - b.
+A rebate of one-half (50%) of tuition will be granted for withdrawals which occur after the first 10% but on or before the last day of the first quarter of the term September 30, 2006 in the fall term and February 10, 2007 in the spring term.

-- d.
-One-quarter (25 percent) of tuition will be rebated for withdrawals after the first quarter of the term but before the midterm.
-In the fall, the midterm date is October 19, 2005; in the spring the date is March 2, 2006. - e.
-Students who withdraw after the midterm date will not be eligible for a tuition rebate. - f.
-The death of a student shall cancel tuition charges pro rata to the date of death. - 3.
-If the student has received student loans or other forms of financial aid, rebates will be refunded in the order prescribed by federal regulations; namely, first to the Unsubsidized and Subsidized Federal Stafford Loan, if any; then to Federal Perkins Loan; next to any other federal, state, private, or institutional scholarships and loans; and finally, any remaining balance to the student.

-Loan recipients must complete an exit interview in compliance with federal regulations.
-Student Financial Services will contact recipients about completing the process.
+- c.
+A rebate of one-quarter (25%) of tuition will be granted for withdrawals which occur after the first quarter of a term but on or before the day of midterm: October 25, 2006 in the fall term and March 8, 2007 in the spring term. - d.
+Students who withdraw for any reason after midterm will not receive a rebate of any portion of tuition. - 3.
+The death of a student shall cancel charges for tuition as of the date of death and the Bursar will adjust the tuition on a pro rata basis. - 4.
+If the student has received student loans or other forms of financial aid, rebates will be refunded in the order prescribed by federal regulations; namely, first to the Unsubsidized Federal Stafford, Subsidized Federal Stafford loans, if any; then to Federal Perkins loan; next to any other Federal, State, private or institutional scholarships and loans; and, finally, any remaining balance to the student. - 5.
+Loan recipients (Stafford, Perkins or YSL) who withdraw are required to have an Exit Interview before leaving Yale.
+Students leaving Yale receive a mailing from Student Financial Services with an exit packet and instructions on completing this process.